Smithfield Chambers: History

 In 1930 Charles Bright became owner of Smithfield Chambers.
 The building's association with gold mining continued through its occupation by Gympie's Stock Exchange Club.
-The Club had moved into Smithfield Chambers from the Australian Joint Stock Bank building opposite in 1923, which had been used as the Stock Exchange from 1902-1922.
+The Club had moved into Smithfield Chambers from the Australian Joint Stock Bank building opposite in 1923, which had been used as the Stock Exchange from 1902 to 1922.
 The club initially used the ground floor, and their premises consisted of a bar, reading room, three card rooms and two offices in 1937.
 During the early 1930s the Gympie branch of the Country Women's Association held their meetings at the chambers.
 The top floor was occupied by spirit merchants in 1957, and in 1958 the Stock Exchange Club took over three rooms on the first floor for a library, reading room and dinette.
 The club closed in 1963, and in 1964 Jack Cartwright, of Power and Cartwright solicitors, purchased the building.
 Power and Power, the firm predating Power and Cartwright, may have operated from the building from the 1950s.
 A photo from 1973 shows that the verandah had been removed by this time and John McCarthy Real Estate occupied the shop space to the left of the building.
 The current office fit-out dates from the 1970s, when an internal light well at the centre of the building was enclosed, and an awning replaced the verandah (post-1973).

 The rear yard of the building, which is level with the rear of first floor, contains the remains of a brick stable on the northwest side, and a rendered brick earth closet block, with eight cubicles and an access lane to the rear.
 While no documentary evidence has confirmed LG Corrie as the architect of the block, Corrie is known to have had a particular interest in sanitation, as Mayor of Brisbane in 1901 and as a lecturer in sanitary engineering in 1906.